ghislainfourny/jsoniq-tutorial/README.md

 You can also download the tutorial, which is a Jupyter notebook, from [here](https://github.com/ghislainfourny/jsoniq-tutorial/blob/master/JSONiq-tutorial.ipynb) and set it up on your machine with just a few easy steps, so that you can execute the queries yourself and even change them or enter your own.
 Instructions on how to do so are included in the notebook (you can also see them on the static version).

 If you choose to download and run this notebook, we recommend installing [Anaconda](https://www.anaconda.com) to take care of the installation of needed software automatically.
 It is a popular data science software package with in particular: Jupyter notebooks, Python and Spark.
+As for Rumble (the engine used by the notebook), it is a 15 MB jar with no installation required.
+Instructions on how to run it in the background are also included in the notebook.

 ## Zorba